danylofitel/LibSharp/README.md

 #### Lazy

 Two different implementations of async lazy values are available — `LazyAsyncPublicationOnly` and `LazyAsyncExecutionAndPublication`.
 Those are async versions of `System.Lazy` class with `LazyThreadSafetyMode.PublicationOnly` and `LazyThreadSafetyMode.ExecutionAndPublication` modes respectively.
-The reason that async lazy implementations are separate classes is that `LazyAsyncExecutionAndPublication` implements `IDisposable` due to its usage of an instance of `SemaphoreSlim` whereas `LazyAsyncPublicationOnly` does not need to implement `IDisposable`.
+They differ in how concurrent callers are handled: `ExecutionAndPublication` shares a single factory execution between them, while `PublicationOnly` lets each run its own and keeps whichever value is published first.
+Neither is `IDisposable`.

-`LazyAsyncExecutionAndPublication` runs at most one in-flight factory and retries after failed or canceled attempts. `LazyAsyncPublicationOnly` may execute multiple concurrent factories, but only the first successfully published value is retained.
+`LazyAsyncExecutionAndPublication` runs at most one in-flight factory and retries after failed or canceled attempts. `LazyAsyncPublicationOnly` may execute multiple concurrent factories, but only the first successfully published value is retained — so it should not be used with `IDisposable` values, since every losing racer's value is dropped without being disposed.

 ```csharp
     using LibSharp.Caching;